-These are the complete MCSA Lab manual articles for Windows Server 2012 R2.
+These are the complete MCSA Lab manual articles for Windows Server 2012 R2 to Windows Server 2019.
 Each article is a simple step by step guide to an objective’s of MCSA exams like 70-410, 70-411, and 70-412.
-I have wrote these step by step articles in my spar time, so these are not but free articles.
+I have written these step by step articles in my spare time, so these are not but free articles.
 Hope you tell us our mistakes and let us know the problems.

-Your suggestion and feedback will makes our next articles better, and get us know to serve you the more guides and articles.
+Your suggestion and feedback will make our next articles better, and get us to know to serve you the more guides and articles.

 Complete MCSA Lab Manual Articles

-We have categorized the articles to easily find and mange.
+We have categorized the articles to easily find and manage.
 It doesn’t compel you to start from beginning to end.
-Each article is clearly explained in separate post which help you to do your practice within a short time and get the appropriate knowledge of MCSA related objectives.
+Each article is clearly explained in a separate post which help you to do your practice within a short time and get the appropriate knowledge of MCSA related objectives.

 1. Installation and Configuration